 If you are interested, you are also welcome to explore and contribute to the source code of the application.

-Below some of the common questions we've received about VIS Desktop.
+Below some of the common questions we've received about network diagrams.
 If you have another question or want to suggest an improvement, please get in touch.

-Visual Investigative Scenarios (VIS) is an application developed by OCCRP, RISE Project and QuickData that is the inspiration for VIS Desktop.
+Visual Investigative Scenarios (VIS) is an application developed by OCCRP, RISE Project and QuickData that is the inspiration for network diagrams.
 While it's been a beloved tool to some reporters, it has also become slow and cumbersome.
 We're unable to add new features and ensure its continued safety.

-That's why we are planning to phase out the old version of VIS once VIS Desktop has become stable and battle-tested.
-Our goal is to export all existing VIS diagrams so that they can be opened in VIS Desktop, so that people can continue to work with their data.
+That's why we are planning to phase out the old version of VIS once Data Desktop has become stable and battle-tested.
+Our goal is to export all existing VIS diagrams so that they can be opened in Data Desktop, so that people can continue to work with their data.
 It's unlikely this transition will happen before 202.

 Yes.
 Simply select two or more entities, then click the "Group selection" button, as depicted below.